Walt Odets: AIDS activism

-Odets' full-length 1995 study, In the Shadow of the Epidemic: Being HIV-Negative in the Age of AIDS, was hailed for its "concise description of the many manifestations of the psychological epidemic confronting HIV-seronegative individuals ... [including] the defenses of denial and regression that color many responses to AIDS.
+Odets's full-length 1995 study, In the Shadow of the Epidemic: Being HIV-Negative in the Age of AIDS, was hailed for its "concise description of the many manifestations of the psychological epidemic confronting HIV-seronegative individuals ... [including] the defenses of denial and regression that color many responses to AIDS.
 Depression, mania, anxiety, hypochondriasis, and sexual dysfunctions are frequent manifestations of the psychological epidemic."
 Odets addressed the psychological epidemic of AIDS "survivor guilt" and the crucial part it was playing in the failure of AIDS prevention campaigns.
-According to the spring 1996 issue of Positive Impact Journal, "the relatively new focus on HIV-negative people in AIDS prevention programs is something that Walt Odets is largely responsible for."
+According to the spring 1996 issue of Positive Impact Journal, "the relatively new focus on HIV-negative people in AIDS prevention programs is something that Walt Odets is largely responsible for".

-By September 1996, Odets' views had become so controversial within the San Francisco gay prevention community that "none of the major AIDS organizations there [would] work with him.
-Instead, he ... consulted on projects for Gay Men's Health Crisis, often referred to by its acronym GMHC, in New York.
-GMHC was and remains "a leader in the fight against the disease and a model for many other organizations."
+By September 1996, Odets's views had become so controversial within the San Francisco gay prevention community that "none of the major AIDS organizations there [would] work with him.
+Instead, he ... consulted on projects for Gay Men's Health Crisis", often referred to by its acronym GMHC, in New York.
+In 2013 a New York Times article said that over the course of three decades from its founding in 1981, GMHC had been "a leader in the fight against the disease and a model for many other organizations".

 Odets continued speaking out in support of issues relating to gay and bisexual men throughout the mid-1990s and was featured on numerous radio programs, mostly in the Bay Area.
-He was named by OUT magazine as "one of the 100 most impressive, influential and controversial gay men and lesbians of 1996."
+He was named by OUT magazine as "one of the 100 most impressive, influential and controversial gay men and lesbians of 1996".

+Later life and death

-Odets continues to live in the Bay Area, where he writes and maintains a private practice in psychotherapy and couples counseling.
+Odets continued to live in the Bay Area, where he wrote and maintained a private practice in psychotherapy and couples counseling.
+He died from Alzheimer's disease in Berkeley, California, on July 5, 2026, at the age of 79.

+Personal life

+Odets was openly gay.
+At the time of his death, Armen Davoudian was his companion.